Issue Date: June 30, 2008

 Background: Pursuant to the Energy Employees Occupational Illness Compensation Program Act of 2000 (EEOICPA) and 42 C.F.R.
 Part 83, a petition was filed on behalf of workers from the SAM Laboratories of Columbia University in New York City, New York to be added to the Special Exposure Cohort (SEC).

-The National Institute for Occupational Safety and Health (NIOSH) reviewed the petition and decided it qualified for evaluation under 42 C.F.R. § 83.13 and § 83.14.
+The National Institute for Occupational Safety and Health (NIOSH) reviewed the petition and decided it qualified for evaluation under 42 C.F.R. § 83.13.
 NIOSH submitted its findings to the petitioners and the Advisory Board on Radiation and Worker Health (“the Board”).
-On April 30, 2008, the Board submitted a recommendation to the Secretary of Health and Human Services (HHS) to add to the SEC a class of employees who worked at the SAM Laboratories of Columbia University in New York City, New York from August 13, 1942 through December 31, 1947.
+On April 30, 2008, the Board submitted recommendations to the Secretary of Health and Human Services (HHS) to add to the SEC a class of employees who worked at the SAM Laboratories of Columbia University in New York City, New York from August 13, 1942 through December 31, 1947.

 On May 30, 2008, the Secretary of HHS designated the following class for addition to the SEC in a report to Congress.

-While a new SEC class has been added for employees at NUMEC—Parks Township, NIOSH has determined that it is possible to perform partial dose reconstructions; for employees who worked during the class period.
+While a new SEC class has been added for employees at SAM Laboratories, NIOSH has determined that it is possible to reconstruct occupational medical dose.
 This means that for claims that do not satisfy the SEC membership criteria, a partial dose reconstruction is to be performed by NIOSH.

 References: Energy Employees Occupational Illness Compensation Program Act of 2000, 42 U.S.C. § 7384 et seq.; 42 C.F.R.
 Part 83, Procedures for Designating Classes of Employees as Members of the Special Exposure Cohort Under EEOICPA; the May 30, 2008 letter to Congress from the Secretary of HHS in which Secretary Leavitt makes the designation.

-Purpose: To provide procedures for processing SEC claims for workers at the NUMEC—Parks Township facility in Parks Township, Pennsylvania.
+Purpose: To provide procedures for processing SEC claims for workers at the SAM Laboratories in New York City, New York.